Package insert / product label

 7.1 Antiretroviral Agents

-Stavudine: Concomitant use of Zidovudine with stavudine should be avoided since an antagonistic relationship has been demonstrated in vitro.
+Concomitant use of zidovudine with stavudine should be avoided since an antagonistic relationship has been demonstrated in vitro.

-A randomized, double-blind, placebo-controlled trial was conducted in HIV-1-infected pregnant women to determine the utility of Zidovudine for the prevention of maternal-fetal HIV-1-transmission [see Clinical Studies (14.3)].
-Congenital abnormalities occurred with similar frequency between neonates born to mothers who received Zidovudine and neonates born to mothers who received placebo.
+A randomized, double-blind, placebo-controlled trial was conducted in HIV-1-infected pregnant women to determine the utility of zidovudine for the prevention of maternal-fetal HIV-1-transmission [see Clinical Studies (14.3)].
+Zidovudine treatment during pregnancy reduced the rate of maternal-fetal HIV-1 transmission from 24.9% for infants born to placebo-treated mothers to 7.8% for infants born to mothers treated with zidovudine.
+There were no differences in pregnancy-related adverse events between the treatment groups.
+Of the 363 neonates that were evaluated, congenital abnormalities occurred with similar frequency between neonates born to mothers who received zidovudine and neonates born to mothers who received placebo.
 The observed abnormalities included problems in embryogenesis (prior to 14 weeks) or were recognized on ultrasound before or immediately after initiation of study drug.

-The Centers for Disease Control and Prevention recommend that HIV-1-infected mothers in the United States not breastfeed their infants to avoid risking postnatal transmission of HIV-1 infection.
-Because of both the potential for HIV-1 transmission and the potential for serious adverse reactions in nursing infants, mothers should be instructed not to breastfeed if they are receiving Zidovudine.
+The Centers for Disease Control and Prevention recommends that HIV-1-infected mothers in the United States not breastfeed their infants to avoid risking postnatal transmission of HIV-1 infection.
+Zidovudine is present in human milk.
+There is no information on the effects of zidovudine on the breastfed infant or the effects of the drug on milk production.
+Because of the potential for (1) HIV-1 transmission (in HIV-negative infants), (2) developing viral resistance (in HIV-positive infants), and (3) adverse reactions in a breastfed infant instruct mothers not to breastfeed if they are receiving zidovudine.

-Zidovudine has been studied in HIV-1-infected pediatric patients ≥6 weeks of age who had HIV-1 related symptoms or who were asymptomatic with abnormal laboratory values indicating significant HIV-1-related immunosuppression.
-Zidovudine has also been studied in neonates perinatally exposed to HIV-1 [see Dosage and Administration (2.1), Adverse Reactions (6.1), Clinical Pharmacology (12.3), Clinical Studies (14.2), (14.3)].
+Zidovudine has been studied in HIV-1-infected pediatric subjects aged at least 6 weeks who had HIV-1-related symptoms or who were asymptomatic with abnormal laboratory values indicating significant HIV-1-related immunosuppression.
+Zidovudine has also been studied in neonates perinatally exposed to HIV-1 [see Dosage and Administration (2.2), Adverse Reactions (6.1), Clinical Pharmacology (12.3), Clinical Studies (14.2, 14.3)].

 8.6 Renal Impairment